ReMatch: Boosting Representation through Matching for Multimodal Retrieval

 PositiveArtificial Intelligence

-- ReMatch has been introduced as a framework that utilizes the generative capabilities of Multimodal Large Language Models (MLLMs) for enhanced multimodal retrieval.
-This approach trains the embedding MLLM end-to-end, incorporating a chat-style generative matching stage that assesses relevance from diverse inputs, thereby improving the quality of multimodal embeddings.
+- ReMatch has been introduced as a new framework that utilizes the generative capabilities of Multimodal Large Language Models (MLLMs) for enhanced multimodal retrieval.
+This approach trains the MLLM end-to-end, employing a chat-style generative matching stage that assesses relevance from various inputs, including raw data and projected embeddings.

 — via World Pulse Now AI Editorial System